matthew-hale/note/readme.md

 # Note
-A simple tool that interacts with a notes directory, and parses notes based on tags or text search to show you relevant notes.
+A simple tool that interacts with a notes directory, and parses notes based on tags to show you relevant notes.

 ## Features